thedarkwriter/courseware-lms-content/courses/01-puppet/01-2104-Puppet-ssh.md

 ### slide 2
-We will see how to install an SSH module from the Puppet Forge create an ssh user group,  and set some parameters included in the downloaded module.
+We'll look at how to install an SSH module from the Puppet Forge, add the ssh classes to a node group, and set some parameters included in the SSH module.
 ### slide 3
 First -  a quick review of SSH.
 Secure Shell (SSH) is a protocol that enables encrypted connections between nodes on a network for secure data communication, remote command-line login, remote command execution, and other secure network services.
 Perhaps the most common application of the protocol is for access to shell accounts on Unix-like operating systems, but it can also be used in a similar fashion for accounts on Windows.

 ### slide 4SSH uses public-key cryptography to authenticate clients and servers.
-During authentication, the client and server prove their identities to each other with private and public key pairs.
-On a linux system, the authorized_keys file lists the public keys that are permitted for logging in.
-When the user logs in, the ssh program tells the server which key pair it would like to use for authentication.
-The client proves that it has access to the private key and the server checks that the corresponding public key is authorized to accept the account.
+During authentication, the client and server prove their identities to each other by using private and public key pairs.
+These public and private key pairs work in concert.
+Something encrypted with the private key can be decrypted with the public key, and the reverse.

+On a Linux system, the authorized keys file lists the public keys that are permitted to log in.
+When the user logs in, the ssh client presents, to the server, a secret computed using the private half of its key pair for the server to use for authentication.
+The server validates that secret by performing the same computation in reverse, using the public key stored in the authorized keys file.

 Key-based authentication is the most secure of several modes of authentication, including passwords.
 If you use public-key authentication, in order to access your system, an attacker needs a copy of a private key corresponding to a public key stored on the server.

 ### slide 5
 Typically, the first time you attempt to SSH into a host you’ve never connected to before, you receive a message similar to this one.
 If you select yes, the public key for that host is added to your SSH known_hosts file, and you won’t have to authenticate it again unless that host’s key changes.